moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ## Development

 In their essay, Michael Nielsen and Andy Matuschak describe the difficulty for developers of Tools For Thought to prevent copy-cats.
 They give the examples of Adobe, which invested heavily in developing their products and is now copied or disrupted by cloud-based companies like Figma.
-Considering the economic drivers discussed, one can be optimistic that future CAS (or Cognitive technology using Artificial Intelligence) that leverage proprietary AI and AR technology will have less of those difficulties.
+Considering the economic drivers discussed, one can be optimistic that future CAS (or Cognitive technology using Artificial Intelligence) that leverages proprietary AI and AR technology will have fewer of those difficulties.

 As mentioned, many innovations we take for granted today originated out of AC research.
 However, to date, most of the research is intended for and was funded by military and defense agencies ([Drexler et al. 2007](https://link.springer.com/chapter/10.1007/978-3-540-73216-7_48)).
 This narrow focus might leave open a huge opportunity and an unaddressed consumer market of a growing number of knowledge workers.
 After all, the technologies developed as part of the research share the same goal of productivity improvements as the [\$102.98](https://www.prnewswire.com/news-releases/productivity-management-software-market-size-worth-102-98-billion-by-2027-grand-view-research-inc-301120852.html) Billion productivity software market.